-(1) The data presented in this report is from the most recent testing done in accordance with federal regulations for the lead and copper rule.
+- (1) Fluoride also has a secondary contaminant level (SMCL) of 2ppm to better protect human health. - (2) The data presented in this report is from the most recent testing done in accordance with federal regulations for the lead and copper rule. - (3) Highest Running Annual Average (RAA) = highest running annual average of four consecutive quarters.

 We hope you find this report informative, allowing you the opportunity to become familiar with your public water supply.
 The Board of Water Commissioners and District employees strive to achieve the highest quality drinking water together with outstanding customer service.
-We invite your comments and questions regarding the District, its operation and this Annual Quality Report Questions.
+We invite your comments and questions regarding the District, its operation, and this Annual Quality Report.
 Comments or concerns may be addressed by contacting (978) 443-6602.